 Lifting up underserved communities.
 Leveling the playing field for women, people of color and all those underrepresented in technology.
 Providing military veterans and families with resources for successful civilian careers.
 Helping families put food on the table.

-Those are among the goals of Connect Up, Raytheon Technologies’ new 10-year, $500 million investment in programs that bring transformative, generational change and address pressing present-day problems around the world.
+Those are among the goals of Connect Up, RTX’ new 10-year, $500 million investment in programs that bring transformative, generational change and address pressing present-day problems around the world.

-“The measure of business success must include community growth,” said Greg Hayes, Raytheon Technologies’ chief executive officer.
+“The measure of business success must include community growth,” said Greg Hayes, RTX’ chief executive officer.

-The program, launched to coincide with the one-year anniversary of the merger that created Raytheon Technologies, taps into the company’s “unique strengths,” Hayes said – specifically its size, the sense of purpose among its more than 180,000 employees, and its 100-year history of ingenuity and innovation.
+The program, launched to coincide with the one-year anniversary of the merger that created RTX, taps into the company’s “unique strengths,” Hayes said – specifically its size, the sense of purpose among its more than 180,000 employees, and its 100-year history of ingenuity and innovation.